nasa/progpy/sphinx-config/prog_models_guide.rst

 Parameters
 ^^^^^^^^^^^^^^^

-Parameters are used to configure the behaviro of a model.
+Parameters are used to configure the behavior of a model.
 For parameterized :term:`physics-based<physics-based model>` models, parameters are used to configure the general system to match the behavior of the specific system.
 For example, parameters of the general battery model can be used to configure the model to describe the behavior of a specific battery.

-Models define a *default_parameters* property, that are the default parameters for that model.
+Models define a ``default_parameters`` property, that are the default parameters for that model.
 After construction, the parameters for a specific model can be accessed using the *parameters* property.
-For example,
+For example, for a model `m`

 .. code-block:: python